ostef/jai-fmt/README.md

 * `G`: print the shortest representation of a 64-bit floating point number between fixed and exponent uppercase form,
 * `a`: print 64-bit or 32-bit floating point number in sign + mantissa + exponent lowercase hexadecimal form,
 * `A`: print 64-bit or 32-bit floating point number in sign + mantissa + exponent uppercase hexadecimal form,
-* `t`: print `Type`, `*Type_Info` or a pointer of substruct of `Type_Info` as a type.
+* `t`: print a `Type` or type information as a type.
+For other values, print the value's type.

 ## Error cases:
 * If the format is not closed, '(unclosed format)' is printed,
 * If the specifier is invalid, '(invalid specifier)' is printed,
 * If the provided argument index is not a valid unsigned integer, '(invalid argument index)' is printed,
-* If the provided argument index is outside the range of provided arguments, or there are not enough arguments, '(no argument provided)' is printed,
+* If there are not enough arguments, '(no argument provided)' is printed,
-* For most specifiers, if the argument cannot be converted to the correct type, the default value is printed (0 for integer and float types, empty string for strings),
+* For most specifiers, if the argument cannot be converted to the correct type, the default value is printed (0 for integer and float types, empty string for strings).
-* For the `t` specifier, if the type of the argument is not a `Type`, `*Type_Info` or a pointer of substruct of `Type_Info`, '(not a type)' is printed.

 These are the main procedures:
 ```jai